 (d) (Code of Gen. Ords, 1967 §6.17; Ord No. 48707, 6-22-78; Ord No. 65201, 3-1-90).

 Removal of Yard Waste- Please refrain from dumpling leaves, tree clippings, twigs, etc... in the street or dumping them in the sewer.
 They can be taken to the recycling center on Saturday mornings, or a composite service will pick it up for a small fee.

 By-Laws Compliance -The Board just want to extend “Thanks” to all the BO residents who abides by the BO bylaws with respect to annual payment of dues, storage of boats, trailers, and upkeep of homes.
 Please continue to resolve differences among yourselves and be respectful of each other.
 There is standard operating procedures for review/response to complaints.

 Online Payment for dues – Online payment option for dues.
-Would like to thank Mick Thompson for getting the online option up and running.43% of dues paid online and 98% of homeowners have paid their dues.
+Fifty precent paid dues online and 96% of BOHA residents have paid their dues.

-Please see accounting report for details of expenses.
+Please see accounting report for details of expenses provided by McCann